 Indeed, we could have defined modal ortholattices as algebras $\langle A,\vee,0,\wedge,1,\neg,\Diamond\rangle$ where $\langle A,\vee,0,\wedge,1,\neg\rangle $ is an ortholattice and $\Diamond$ is a unary operation on $A$ satisfying the conditions of Lemma \ref{DiamondLem}.
 But later it will turn out to be more convenient to have $\Box$ as our primitive.

 Now we can consider additional constraints on the $\Box$ operation, just as modal logic considers additional axioms on a $\Box$ modality (see, e.g., \citealt[p.~116]{Chagrov1997}).
-Indeed, we will follow the naming conventions of modal logic.
-For example, corresponding to the $\mathsf{D}$ axiom $\neg\Box\bot$ of modal logic, we have the following definition.
+In particular, in order to view $\Box$ and $\Diamond$ as `must' and `might', we adopt two further constraints.
+First, corresponding to the factivity of `must', we have the following constraint.